TheVeryDarkness/mdbook-numbering/README.md

 | `ENABLE_SUBSCRIPT`                        | `1 << 14`              | ✅      |
 | `ENABLE_WIKILINKS`                        | `1 << 15`              |

-These options must be enabled, otherwise some features of `mdbook` may not work as expected.
+`mdbook-numbering` enables these features because otherwise some features of `mdbook` may not work as expected.
 See [pulldown-cmark-to-cmark/#106](https://github.com/Byron/pulldown-cmark-to-cmark/issues/106) for more details.

 For example: